openvinotoolkit/openvino/samples/python/speech_sample/README.md

   -layout LAYOUT        Optional.
 Custom layout in format: "input0[value0],input1[value1]" or "[value]" (applied to all
                         inputs)
   -qb [8, 16], --quantization_bits [8, 16]
                         Optional.
-Weight bits for GNA quantization: 8 or 16 (default 16).
+Weight resolution in bits for GNA quantization: 8 or 16 (default 16).
   -sf SCALE_FACTOR, --scale_factor SCALE_FACTOR
                         Optional.
 User-specified input scale factor for GNA quantization.
                         If the model contains multiple inputs, provide scale factors by separating them with commas.